mike-ward/mike-ward.github.io/_posts/2014-02-19-script-bundling-in-nancyfx.md

 ---
 layout: post
-title:  Script Bundling in NancyFx
+title: 'Script Bundling in NancyFx'
 ---
 There are several script bundling options available in NancyFx including SquishIt and Microsoft’s Bundle and Minification classes.
 Try as I might though, I couldn’t get them to work.
 There’s something funky with the Razor view engine that makes this task impossible at the moment.